CheekBreek/CheekBreek/README.md

 * Fourth year computer science student at MRU.
 * Experience with Assembly, Java, C/C++ and Python.
-* Interested in AI, software development, and user interface design.
+* Interested in AI and software development.
-* Looking for a computer science internship.
+* Looking for a computer science new grad positions.
 * Reach me at tracandrew@gmail.com.

 <!--